To find God you must first kiss a frog!

 Once (integrated) in(to) in the bedroom, the frog changes into an attractive prince, with whom the princess subsequently marries.
-The marriage represents the unification of the human person with God – the so-called “sacred marriage” – during which the masculine (the prince) and the feminine (the princess) unite within a person.
+The marriage represents the unification of man with God – the so-called “sacred marriage” – during which the masculine (the prince) and the feminine (the princess) unite within a person.

 In the original version of this tale the princess throws the frog against the wall.
-This was in later versions amended to a more animal-friendly alternative: the princess kisses the frog.
+This was in later versions adapted to a more animal friendly alternative: the princess kisses the frog.

 The awakening of the heart

 The next morning, just as the sun was waking them, a carriage pulled up, drawn by eight horses.
 They had white ostrich feathers on their heads and were outfitted with chains of gold.
 At the rear stood the young king’s servant, faithful Heinrich.
 Faithful Heinrich had been so saddened by his master’s transformation into a frog that he had had to place three iron bands around his heart to keep it from bursting in grief and sorrow.
 The carriage was to take the king back to his kingdom.
 Faithful Heinrich lifted them both inside and took his place at the rear.
 He was filled with joy over the redemption.
 After they had gone a short distance, the prince heard a crack from behind, as though something had broken.
 He turned around and said, “Heinrich, the carriage is breaking apart.”